 - Must be willing to adhere by GOHS requirements for Non-Profit Organizations (See Attachment D). - Must include letters of support/references from at least two of the following: local law enforcement, school systems, local safety advocate organizations and/or medical organizations.
-These must be dated within 2 years of date of application. - 12.
+These must be dated within 2 years of date of application (for example for the 2024 application, letters must be dated 2021, 2022, or 2023). - 12.
 Applications must receive an average final rating of 70% or above to be considered for funding.
 Applicants receiving an average final rating of 69% and below will not be funded by GOHS. - 13.
 GOHS reserves the right to reject any and all proposals submitted in response to this request. - 14.
 Awarded grantee(s) must be willing to submit monthly activity reports concurrent with a monthly claim for reimbursement report utilizing eGOHS Plus by the 20th of the following month.
-The claim for reimbursement must be submitted and approved in order to be reimbursed for activities/services rendered.
-SADD projects will be reporting 4 times during the grant year, effective FFY2022. - 15.
-Catalog of Federal Domestic Assistance (CFDA) number - 20.600 402 (State and Community Highway Safety) - 20.616 405 (National Priority Safety Programs)
+The claim for reimbursement must be submitted and approved in order to be reimbursed for activities/services rendered. - 15.
+Catalog of Federal Domestic Assistance (CFDA) number - 20.600 402 (State and Community Highway Safety) - > 20.616 405 (National Priority Safety Programs)